 When Earth Starfleet launched its first starship, Archer took his human crew deep into space.
 They had their first contact with several Star Trek alien staples.

-Looking for a cool birthday party idea?
+Are you looking for a cool birthday party idea?
 Playing the Star Trek Enterprise will make your Trekkie guests go wild!

 2. Star Trek: The Cage – The Original Series one-off pilot episode (Year: 2254)